 Pro tip:

-Use NPS feedback to identify areas for improvement and turn detractors into promoters.
+Use NPS feedback to identify areas for improvement and turn detractors into promoters by addressing their concerns.

 Why it matters:

 ARPU helps you understand how much revenue you’re generating per customer.
-It’s a key metric for evaluating pricing strategies and identifying opportunities for upselling or cross-selling.
+It’s a key metric for evaluating the effectiveness of your pricing strategy and identifying opportunities for upselling or cross-selling.

 Pro tip: